 Heavy pruning refers to pruning after the bush has been neglected, or if you wish to rejuvenate the shrub.
 Complete heavy pruning in later winter or early spring before new growth.
 Cut about 1/3 of the canes growing form the base of the bush.
 Cutting back so deeply into the bush opens up the shrub, allowing more light and air into the shrub.

-Severely pruning your burning bush after it has been “drastically neglected” suggests The Planting Tree.
+Severe pruning should only be used when working with a plant after it has been “drastically neglected”.
 Cut back the bush to the ground level in early spring to help encourage plenty of growth in the season.

 Like other plants, the burning bush isn’t immune to insects and other pests such a rabbit or deer.
 Periodically check the plant for fungal spots and mildew, and remove as necessary.

 The burning bush makes a great statement, especially when displayed en masse.
 Consider planting the burning bush as a hedge for ultimate impact, or in front of larger evergreen shrubs.
 Select a nice contrasting color, one that won’t clash when your burning bush is in all its brilliance.